PScoriae/BasicScalaSockets/README.md

 # About

 What we have here is a rather rudimentary implementation of a client-server architecture using the Scala language and Java Sockets from the standard library.

+The client enters the ISBN of a book that they want to check the price of.
+The server then checks for that ISBN in its in-memory database and returns the price to the client.
 Great.
+How wonderful.

 # Prerequisites